 How long does it take for Bell palsy to recover?

-On the average, recovery from Bell palsy takes between a few weeks and several months, though some recovery may continue for over six months following the onset.
+On average, recovery from Bell palsy takes between a few weeks and several months, though some recovery may continue for over six months following the onset.

 Can Bell palsy come back after my child has recovered?

 In the vast majority of cases, Bell palsy happens only once, but recurrence may even years after the first episode.
 The risk of recurrence is elevated in patients with immune system diseases, such as HIV-AIDS or sarcoidosis.